zeeshaanahmad/url-shortener/readme.md

 ## API Endpoints

-There are 2 API endpoints
+You can access following API endpoints at http://localhost:8080

 ### POST `/shorten`
 It takes a JSON object in the following format as payload